skandar9/moraqabat/README.md

     return PermissionResource::collection($role->permissions);
 }
 ```

-The *add_role_permission* method adds a permission to a specified role and returns a collection of permissions using a resource class for formatting.
+The `add_role_permission()` method is responsible for adding a permission to a specified role and returning a collection of permissions using a resource class for formatting.

-### description code lines:
+Description of code lines:
-The constructor method applies two middleware to the class,
- - auth:sanctum
- - can:permissions_management.

-auth:sanctum: This middleware is responsible for authenticating the user using Sanctum.
-(Sanctum is the Laravel package I used that provides a simple, lightweight authentication system for APIs.
-It allows users to authenticate using API tokens).

-can:permissions_management: This middleware checks if the authenticated user has the necessary permission (permissions_management) to access the corresponding route or method.

-add_role_permission() method:
-The method starts by validating the incoming request data using the validate method.
-It checks if the name field is required and exists in the permissions table with the *name* column.
+1. The method starts by validating the incoming request data using the `validate` method.
+It checks if the `name` field is required and exists in the `permissions` table with the `name` column.

-If the validation passes, the method calls the *givePermissionTo* method on the *$role* object.
-This method is provided by a package.
-It assigns the specified permission *($request->name)* to the role.
+2. If the validation passes, the method calls the `givePermissionTo` method on the `$role` object.
+This method, provided by a package, assigns the specified permission (`$request->name`) to the role.

-Finally, the method returns a collection of *PermissionResource* objects.
-It appears that the PermissionResource is a resource class used to transform and format the permissions associated with the role.
+3. Finally, the method returns a collection of `PermissionResource` objects.
+It appears that `PermissionResource` is a resource class used to transform and format the permissions associated with the role.

 [🔝 Back to contents](#contents)

 ### **user-permissions**

-app\Http\Controllers\Api\UsersController.php:
+`app\Http\Controllers\Api\UsersController.php`

 ```php
 public function __construct()